paulhinta/synchronization/README.md

 __replica__: A String containing the path to the destination folder.
 Relative or absolute path is accepted.

-Configuration will fail if either folder doesn't exist or if the _LOGS_ subfolder is selected as the replica directory.
+Configuration will fail if either folder does not exist or if the _LOGS_ subfolder is selected as the replica directory.

 #### Executing a backup